igarciamen/Surveys/README.md

-# Public surveys: a microservices-based Survey Platform
+# Public surveys: a survey platform built on microservices.

 A survey-building platform built as a system of **independent microservices**.
 Six backend services in Spring Boot 4 (five of them